ffrouin/laurux/README.md

 ## Connect our PPA to get laurux from your Ubuntu System

+### First connect to the gambas3 team ppa

+	sudo add-apt-repository ppa:gambas-team/gambas3
+	sudo apt-get update
+	sudo apt-get install gambas3

-Here is our PPA details :
+### Then connect to our ppa :

 	sudo add-apt-repository ppa:freddy-f/ppa

-Then update your app db and install laurux :
+### Finaly update your app db and install laurux :

 	sudo apt-get update
 	sudo apt-get install laurux

-In case you miss the repo public key :

-	apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 47CBC05C

-## You prefer make your own debian package
+## You prefer build your own debian package

 If you just want try this package before creating it, you may jump to section 4 directly.
 This repository contain the last build I made